-To appeal one's academic status, e.g. termination from a program or failure to pass an examination, a student must present the request and related explanation in writing to the graduate coordinator and/or head of the department offering the program.
-The department head/coordinator will review this appeal with the appropriate college or departmental committee and render a recommendation.
-If the appeal at the departmental level is unsuccessful, a student may then appeal Vice President for Academic Affairs.
+To appeal one's academic status, e.g. probation or academic dismissal a student must present the request and related explanation in writing to the graduate coordinator/director and chair of the department offering the program the reasons or circumstances behind failure to remain in good standing.
+The department chair, coordinator/director will review this appeal with the appropriate departmental committee and render a recommendation.
+If the appeal at the departmental level is unsuccessful, a student may then appeal to the Graduate Studies.
+If the appeal is unsuccessful, the student may then appeal to the Vice President for Academic Affairs.
+The following dates apply for academic probation and dismissal appeals: